-For applications for Reception places, waiting lists will be kept until the 31 December 2024 and will then be cleared.
+You must apply to be put on a waiting list.
 Waiting lists will be ranked using the oversubscription criteria regardless of the date the application was received.
-From January and then on a termly basis, waiting lists will be cleared and parents will need to re-apply each term if they still want their child to be considered for a place at the school.
+On a termly basis, waiting lists will be cleared and parents will need to re-apply each term if they still want their child to be considered for a place at the school.